A Noise Reduction Pass on the Concept of Media

 Thus, what we usually think of as human senses of sight, sound, and smell are actually also specific properties of the insubstantial medium that we take for our environment.

 If we understand the notion of medium, I suggest, we come to an entirely new way of thinking about perception and behavior.
-The medium in which animals move about (and in which objects can be moved about) is at the same time the medium for light, sound, and odor coming from sources in the environment.14, emphasis his
+The medium in which animals move about (and in which objects can be moved about) is at the same time the medium for light, sound, and odor coming from sources in the environment.14

 To the four characteristics above Gibson adds breathing: both air and water contain oxygen, necessary for respiration: “The principles of respiration are the same in the water as in the air; oxygen is absorbed and carbon dioxide emitted after the burning of fuel in the tissues.“15 Gibson then identifies a property of air and water that is also worth consideration for media in general: it should be homogenous and stable: